 The themed pool features a 40 foot high volcano with a waterfall and waterslide.
 Other recreation includes fishing, marina watercraft rental, an arcade and Disney movies on the beach.
 The Never Land Club is also located at the Polynesian Resort and provides a supervised evening of fun for children from 4pm to midnight for an additional fee.

-Click here to read our blog about the changes that happened last year at the Polynesian Resort.
+Click here to read our blog article about the most recent changes at the Polynesian Resort.